assemouahhabi/UnitedRemote-git-challenge/README.md

 #### Libraries:
-- "bootstrap": Responsiveness of the app .
+- "bootstrap": Responsiveness of the app.
 - "axios":  Fetch data from api.
+- "moment":  Parse, validate, manipulate, and display dates in javascript..

 ---